 The McConnell Valdés Tax Exemption Practice group is the broadest tax incentives practice in Puerto Rico.
 Our attorneys are recognized as “fantastic” and “knowledgeable” leaders in their field by no less an authority than Chambers and Partners Latin America.

 Our work with clients from around the world seeking to develop and maintain businesses in Puerto Rico reflects our longstanding commitment to supporting the island’s economic growth.
-Our clients range from Fortune 100 companies and global manufacturers to renewable energy facilities and leaders in the tourism and agriculture sectors, export services companies and high net worth individuals.
+Our clients range from Fortune 100 companies and global manufacturers to renewable energy facilities, leaders in the tourism and agriculture sectors, export services companies and high net worth individuals.

 When Puerto Rico’s first Industrial Incentives Act was enacted in 1948, we were there to help our clients obtain tax exemption grants.
 Since then, with our assistance, our clients have obtained hundreds more grants.